chatox/networks-science-course/practicum/ps06_network_models.md

     # Check if feasible
     if len(g.nodes()) < m:
-        return ValueError('Graph has less than m nodes')
+        raise ValueError('Graph has less than m nodes')

     # Compute sum of degree
     sum_degree = 0